anabelle/pixel-agent/plugin-nostr/FRESHNESS_DECAY.md

 Conservative maximum ensures quality content about covered topics can still score well.
 Higher caps risk completely suppressing important updates.

-### Why require advancement indicators for storyline reduction?
+### How do we prevent abuse of advancement reductions?

-Without content checks, all posts about recurring themes would get penalty reductions, defeating the purpose of freshness decay.
-The keyword check ensures only genuinely advancing content gets protection.
+Advancement reductions are only applied when `checkStorylineAdvancement` confirms a genuine storyline progression tied to recurring themes or watchlist matches.
+This centralizes the signal and avoids brittle duplicate keyword checks.

 ### What if topics aren't extracted properly?